nkicg6/ABF_Explorer/README.md

 # ABF Explorer

-`ABF_Explorer` is a **simple** app for quickly viewing axon binary format (ABF) files from electrophysiology experiments without writing a bunch of python/matlab/etc. boilerplate.
-This graphical tool allows you to quickly scroll through files, read the metadata, and take a look at the data.
+`ABF_Explorer` is a **simple** graphical application for quickly viewing axon binary format (ABF) files from electrophysiology experiments without writing a bunch of boilerplate python/matlab/etc. This graphical tool allows you to quickly scroll through files, read the basic metadata, and take a look at the data.

 ![ABF_Explorer UI](https://github.com/nkicg6/ABF_Explorer/raw/master/docs/img/abfexplorer-example.png "ABF Explorer UI")